OpenAPI Specification

 Content Types

 The API only supports JSON content type.
+You must include theContent-Type: application/json

 header in your requests.